-The County Government will: a) Develop and implement a comprehensive County Climate Change Policy.
+The County Government will:

-c) Develop and implement awareness raising strategies and capacity development on the opportunities for adaptation and mitigation measures as per the national climate change action plan and response strategy.

-d) Strengthen and enhance early warning and response systems for climate and disaster risk reduction.
+- a) Develop and implement a comprehensive County Climate Change Policy. - b) Strengthen capacity for county level institutions to support national climate resilience, low carbon development through integrating climate change into implementation strategies. - c) Develop and implement awareness raising strategies and capacity development on the opportunities for adaptation and mitigation measures as per the national climate change action plan and response strategy. - d) Strengthen and enhance early warning and response systems for climate and disaster risk reduction.